Inter, AC Milan back training after two-month lockdown in coronavirus epicentre

-MILAN, Italy, May 8 – Italian football giants Inter Milan and AC Milan were both back training Friday two months after a strict lockdown which has hit the northern Italian city hard.
+Milan, Italy, May 8 – Italian football giants Inter Milan and AC Milan were both back training on Friday two months after a strict lockdown which has hit the northern Italian city hard.

-Inter said all their players and staff have tested negative for coronavirus on Friday, clearing the way for them to return to individual training in the afternoon.
+Inter said all their players and staff had tested negative for the coronavirus on Friday, clearing the way for them to return to individual training.

-“All the medical tests that the first team underwent have come back negative,” the team said in a statement.
+Captain Samir Handanovic led the way in the afternoon as players, including Belgium striker Romelu Lukaku, wearing face masks and some in gloves, arrived at the team’s Appiano Gentile training centre, 35km northwest of Milan.

+Temperatures were taken on arrival with three groups of players alternating in the afternoon to respect social distancing rules.

-City rivals AC Milan resumed earlier in the week with club technical director Paolo Maldini warning on Friday “not going back on the pitch would be a disaster.”
+Their city rival resumed earlier in the week with club technical director Paolo Maldini warning “not going back on the pitch would be a disaster.”

-Former Italy captain Maldini, together with his 18-year-old son Daniel, a Milan youth team player, have both recovered from coronavirus.
+Former captain Maldini, together with his 18-year-old son Daniel, a Milan youth team player, have both recovered from COVID-19, but the San Siro outfit revealed on Friday that some squad members are still not negative.

-“You have to be careful, but not to resume would be a disaster from all points of view,” 51-year-old Maldini said during a live Instagram chat on Friday with former Milan teammate Filippo Inzaghi.
+“You have to be careful, but not to resume would be a disaster from all points of view,” 51-year-old Maldini said during an Instagram Live chat on Friday.

 “France were wrong to decree the end immediately, but we will accept what will be the verdict of the government.
 There is so much uncertainty.”